Will Smith Preview, Player Props: Dodgers vs. Guardians

 Will Smith At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 37th, his on-base percentage ranks 15th, and he is 55th in the league in slugging.
+- Among the qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 14th and he is 43rd in slugging.

-- In 42 games this season (43.3%), Smith has picked up an RBI, and in 15 of those games (15.5%) he had more than one.
+- Smith has driven in a run in 43 games this season (43.9%), including 16 games with more than one RBI (16.3%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 54 of 98 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.